kotamorishi/LEDchristmasTree/README.md

 Connect LED(positive) to pin 12
 The other LED pin(Negative) should connect to GND via 220ohm resister.

-Adjust resister value for LEDs.
+Adjust resister value for the LED.

+#Implemented sample
 https://twitter.com/i/status/1337996309370953729